shamazmazum/d4-wavelet-transform/README.md

 Wavelet transform is just like Fourier transform defined by
 ![equation](https://latex.codecogs.com/gif.latex?F(z)%20%3D%20%5Cint_%7B-%5Cinfty%7D%5E%7B%5Cinfty%7Df(x)e%5E%7Bixz%7Ddx).

-This transform gives you a "frequency representation" of a function, but as you can see, you lose all time information (i.e. you cannot tell where exaclty a signal of some certain frequency is localized in time).
+This transform gives you a "frequency representation" of a function, but as you can see, you lose all time information (i.e. you cannot tell where exactly a signal of some certain frequency is localized in time).
 Wavelet transform saves both time and frequency information.
 It is defined so:

 ![equation](https://latex.codecogs.com/gif.latex?F(a%2Cb)%20%3D%20%5Cint_%7B-%5Cinfty%7D%5E%7B%5Cinfty%7Df(x)%5Cpsi(%7B%7Bx-b%7D%20%5Cover%20%7Ba%7D%7D)dx)